CSCfi/Kielipankki-utilities/docs/howto_archive_signed_agreements.md

 Currently, only some members of Kielipankki administrative staff have access and editing rights to the contract register (20240814: Mietta & Tommi).
 It is slightly cumbersome to get access permissions from the manager of the register, there is a learning curve, and the editors have read access to all contracts at UHEL.
 Therefore, editing permissions should not be requested unless needed on a regular basis.

-In case you cannot login to the contract register, please reassign the Jira issue to Mietta or Tommi.
+In case you cannot login to the contract register, update the relevant details to the following document, and then reassign the Jira issue to Mietta or Tommi:
+[Agreement metadata for the contract register] (https://helsinkifi-my.sharepoint.com/:x:/r/personal/lennes_ad_helsinki_fi/Documents/Kielipankin%20sopimusasiat/Sopimusrekisteri.xlsx?d=w061756453b6b4bcfad9c8c8d9ff52918&csf=1&web=1&e=tg8HUc)

 ### How to use the contract register:

-Login to the contract register at https://sopimus.helsinki.fi/
+[Login to the contract register] (https://sopimus.helsinki.fi/)

 1. On the top left corner, select **Uusi dokumentti** > **Tallenna tiedosto**.